Skype for Business Online features

 With Audio Conferencing, users in your organization can host or create meetings that contain dial-in phone numbers.
 Callers can then use those phone numbers to call into a meeting using their phones (users who are dialing into a meeting will only get audio, not instant messages, shared desktops, or files being shared in the meeting).
 You only need to set up dial-in conferencing for users who plan to schedule or lead meetings.
 Unless the organizer has locked the meeting, anyone who has the dial-in number and conference ID can join the meeting.
 For details, see Getting started with Audio Conferencing and Dial-in numbers available for Audio Conferencing.

-In Office 365, you can enable dial-in conferencing either by using Office 365 as your dial-in conferencing provider, or by using a third-party dial-in conferencing provider (also called an audio conferencing provider, or ACP).
+You can enable dial-in conferencing either by using Microsoft as your dial-in conferencing provider, or by using a third-party dial-in conferencing provider (also called an audio conferencing provider, or ACP).

 Audio Conferencing is not available in all countries or regions.
 For a list of the countries or regions in which you can purchase Audio Conferencing, see Where can you get Audio Conferencing?.